 A primary objective of the ACS Green Chemistry Institute® (ACS GCI) is to advance research in green chemistry by promoting funding, increasing opportunities, and developing information on the benefits of green chemistry.
-Our efforts span the spectrum from theory and basic research through application and commercialization of science and technology.
-ACS GCI also sponsors a number of research fellowships and scientific exchanges through our grants programs.

-While the ACS Petroleum Research Fund does not have a specific category of green chemistry research, several green chemistry projects have been supported by PRF.
+While the ACS Petroleum Research Fund (PRF) does not have a specific category of green chemistry research, several green chemistry projects have been supported by PRF.
 The program welcomes applicants with high quality fundamental research in the petroleum or fossil fuels fields which may have a "green" focus.

 Learn more about the ACS Petroleum Research Fund